Afghan official: Acting defence minister targeted in attack | Law-Order

 A party leader and former vice president, Younus Qanooni, reassured the party in a message shared on social media that the minister and his family were safe.

 Details of the attack were sketchy, but it appeared that gunmen had entered the area after the explosion.
-Stanekzai said a clean-up operation was being conducted by police and all roads leading to the minister's house and guesthouse were closed.
+Stanekzai said three attackers were killed by security personnel and a clean-up operation was being conducted by police.
+All roads leading to the minister's house and guesthouse were closed, he said.

+Hundreds of residents in the area were moved to safety, said Ferdaws Faramarz, spokesman for the Kabul police chief.
+He said security personnel were searching house to house should more attackers be hiding in the area.

 At least 10 people were wounded in the attack and were taken to hospitals in the capital, said Health Ministry spokesman Dastgir Nazari.